President Dulcy Pierce: Coming Soon!

 Treasurer Jamie Vohs: I started my career in the fire service in October of 2011 at Black Butte Ranch RFPD.
 While my time in the fire service has been somewhat limited, I have worked as a financial assistant in the private sector for many years.
 I graduated from Oregon State University in 2000, completing my bachelor's in Business Administration and minoring in Economics.
 Coming to Black Butte Ranch has allowed me to expand my knowledge base even more and has opened a new world of opportunity for learning the public sector.

 As soon as I started with Black Butte Ranch RFPD, my good friend Julie Spor told me about OFSOA.
-I joined the organization immediately, as she told me it would be a great resource especially for someone new coming into the industry.
-April 2012, I got to be a part of my first workshop and that is where I saw what a special organization this is.
+I joined the organization immediately, as she told me it would be a great resource, especially for someone new coming into the industry.
+April 2012, I got to be a part of my first workshop, where I saw what a special organization this is.
 I’m excited about being involved with such a great group of individuals and serving as your Treasurer.